Baylor Bears football: TCU

 Baylor's rivalry with TCU is one of the oldest and most played in all of college football.
 Dating back to 1899 the series began while TCU was located in Waco, Texas as a cross-town rival to Baylor.
 Due to the close proximity of the two schools 23 games were played between 1899 and 1910.
 A fire in 1910 destroyed the Main Building on the TCU campus and financial incentives from the city of Fort Worth convinced the Board of Trustees to relocate TCU to that city.
 There was a ten-year break in the series when the dissolution of the Southwest Conference in 1996 resulted in the two universities joining separate athletic conferences.
 The series resumed in Waco for Baylor's 2006 home opener and continued in 2007 in Fort Worth.
-TCU leads the series 58–53–7 through the conclusion of the 2022 season.
+TCU leads the series 59–54–7 through the conclusion of the 2024 season.
+In November 2023, the official name of the rivalry was changed to the "Bluebonnet Battle" to commemorate the rivalry becoming the longest-played rivalry in Texas.

+Texas

+Baylor and Texas have played each other 113 times, with the first game between Baylor and Texas being played in 1901.
+Only Oklahoma and Texas A&M have played Texas more times than Baylor.
+Both Baylor and Texas were founding members of the Southwest Conference and the Big 12 Conference.
+Texas leads the series with Baylor 81–28–4.
+However, starting in 2010 this rivalry intensified as Baylor established themselves as a major contender in the Big 12 Conference with Baylor playing for 4 Big 12 titles and winning 3, including a head-to-head win over Texas to clinch the Big 12 Championship in 2013, in what is now known as the "Ice Bowl".
+Baylor's 30–10 win over the Longhorns was Mack Brown's last regular season game as the head coach at Texas.
+With Texas departing the Big 12 to join the Southeastern Conference (SEC) in 2024, the future of the rivalry is uncertain beyond 2023.
+Since 2010, the Baylor vs Texas series is led by Texas 8–6.

 Texas Tech

 The Baylor Bears are Texas Tech's most played opponent with 80 meetings between the teams dating back to 1929.
 From 2009-2018, the Bears played the Red Raiders at AT&T Stadium during the Saturday after Thanksgiving (with the exception of the 2010 game which was played at the Cotton Bowl during the State Fair of Texas).
 Starting with the 2019 season, the series moved back to the two schools respective on campus stadiums with Baylor hosting in Waco in 2019 and Texas Tech hosting in Lubbock in 2020.
-As of the conclusion of the 2021 season, Baylor leads the overall series 40–39–1.
+As of the conclusion of the 2024 season, Baylor leads the overall series 42–40–1.